 Ohio’s small business owners are still feeling the significant impacts of the COVID-19 pandemic.
 The economic challenges faced by so many is reflected in the number of Ohio businesses that sought and accepted Paycheck Protection Loans (PPP) as well as the volume of individuals that filed for and were granted unemployment compensation benefits.
 The Ohio General Assembly took steps like extending deadlines for licensure renewals and business filings as well as mutualizing unemployment claims to not directly impact employers’ experience ratings.
 However, the long-term effects of this pandemic will likely be felt for years.

 Most businesses have reopened in some capacity and are working to bring back customers and employees.
 A critical element to helping make an economic rebound is providing business owners with certainty they will not face a meritless lawsuit related to COVID.

-NFIB in Ohio recently conducted a survey of our members on a host of COVID related issues.
+NFIB in Ohio conducted a survey of our members on a host of COVID related issues.
 Over 70 percent of our members indicated fear of a lawsuit!
 NFIB has been a leader in advocating for liability protections for Ohio businesses.
-It is unreasonable to expect employers to prevent the spread of a virus they cannot see.
 We have supported legislation that provides appropriate protections to businesses who are not acting in a reckless manner or with intentional or willful or wanton misconduct.
 This ensures that businesses that are taking measures to protect their employees and customers do not face a flood of lawsuits.